hosseinabaspanah/Luri-Localization-Projects/README.md

 Email: **hosseinabaspanah@gmail.com**

+## ❤️ Support this project
+If you'd like to support the project, you can find details on how to donate in the [DONATE.md](DONATE.md) file.

 ## 📄 License
 This repository content is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
 See the `LICENSE` file for full details.